 A rainforest needs a adequate amount of rainfall and sunlight to grow tall and large.
 Areas near equator doesn’t have any seasons because neither it tilt towards or away from the sun.
 It remains warm (16 degrees Celsius) and receives more than 1000 centimeters of rainfall throughout the year.
 They cover only about 6% of the earth’s surface and more than 30 million species of plants and animals live in tropical rainforests.
 Many exotic species of plants and animals grow in rainforest.

-A rainforest is divided into following four layers.
+A rainforest is divided into following 4 layers.
 Each layer has characteristic flora and fauna adapted for life in the particular surroundings.

 Types of Rainforests